 Lastly, I always make sure to have a handkerchief with me as many restrooms (especially in the country) do not have paper towels (plus it can get quite warm while walking all day, so it’s just a good idea to carry one on you).
 These are probably not the most high tech must-haves to carry with you, but when exploring an ancient city like Kyoto, having some of the most basic gear on you can be the difference between a comfortable trip or a long one.

-Travel to Kyoto and Enjoy these Hidden Experiences
+Enjoy these Hidden Experiences

 One of my favorite spots that we were able to visit in Kyoto was Tofukuji Temple.
 It is a Buddhist Temple that was originally built back in 1236 AD.
 The temple is quite hard to find as it sits tucked away on one of those quiet, residential streets that I had mentioned before.
 The temple seemed to be hidden among the beautiful houses.
 You could have easily walked by it if you weren’t looking for the simple wooden bridge that leads to the temple grounds.